qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step4.md

 The following manifest is an example of a Pod consisting of a **single** container running the image `nginx:1.21`.
 Create this file in your editor.

-> Simply press the "Copy to Editor" button at the right upper corner of the file content, and it will be automatically created and saved.
+> Click on "Copy to Editor" button at the right upper corner of the file content.
+The file with required name will be created and saved.

 <pre class="file" data-filename="pod.yml" data-target="replace">
 apiVersion: v1